toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/04-sample-messages.md

 ```

 ### Single Room Type Read
-This example shows how to do a read request for a single room type with 3 age categories, a choice of 2 bed types, and supporting both smoking and non-smoking
+This example shows how to do a read request for a single room type with 2 age categories, a choice of 2 bedding options, and supporting both smoking and non-smoking

 Request:
 ```HTTP